-The best about this movie is just the mere beauty of it all, and the fabulous soundtrack of contemporary music that does just fit into the scenes.
+The best about this movie is simply the mere beauty of it all, and the fabulous soundtrack of contemporary music that does perfectly fit into the scenes.

 Based on the book by Chantal Thomas, we follow Sidonie Laborde a couple of days during the start of the French Revolution.
 We share with her the last days at the court of Versailles in a tense atmosphere of anxiety and confusion that must have prevailed at that time.

-This movie not only shows the magnificence of the Versailles Palace, but takes us to the tiny filthy and overcrowded servant's quarters, to the chaotic kitchens and the rooms full of gossiping courtiers.
+This movie not only shows the magnificence of the Versailles Palace.
+It also takes us to the tiny, filthy and overcrowded servant's quarters, to the chaotic kitchens and the rooms full of gossiping courtiers.

-Reign, the TV series about Mary Stuart, queen of Scots, is not my favourite series.
-It is just not historical accurate enough.
-The dresses, although they are lovely, they're not the ones that were worn at court in the 16th century.
-The characters are not accurate either, non existing half-brothers and princess from foreign counties wooing Mary all the time.
+To be honoust, this is not one of my favourites, I did not even finish it!
+It is just not historically accurate enough.
+The dresses, lovely as they are, , they're not the ones that people wore at court in the 16th century.
+The characters are not accurate either.
+There are non-existing half-brothers and princess from foreign counties wooing Mary all the time.

-And that palace where the French Court of king Henry II of France and his wife Catherine de' Medici is filmed; it just looks a bit too much like a fairly tale castle to be real.
+And that palace where the French Court of king Henry II of France and his wife Catherine de' Medici is filmed; it really looks a bit too much like a fairy tale castle to be real.
 It must be fake!
 Or isn't it?